Friday, December 20, 2024

 There is a drop that forms in the middle of every honeysuckle flower.
 If you rush, and try to get it out too soon, it simply isn't there yet.
 And if you wait even a little too long it'll dry up before it ever becomes yours.

-But... when the timing is perfect, you pull that center string and the dewy drop slides along and out of the end and lands on your tongue.
+But... when the timing is perfect, you pull that center string and the dewy drop slides along, comes out of the end, and lands on your tongue.
 When it hits your tastebuds, it's like...it's like... the meaning of my name. "all sweetness" from Greek (pan) "all" and (meli) "honey."

 But now, picture this...it's 1560-ish, and Sir Philip Sidney leans over a desk by candlelight.
 The wax makes a pool at the base of the candleholder and spills over onto the old oak desk as he dips his quill pen into the night black ink.
 "Pamela," he says out loud as he places the pen against the onion paper.
 He begins to write.
-"Yes."
+"Yes," he says.
+"It's perfect."

 "And so she might perceaue that Pamela did walke vp and down, full of deep (though patient) thoughts.
 For her look and countenance was setled, her pace soft, and almost still of one measure, without any passionate gesture, or violent motion: till at length (as it were) awaking, & strengthning her selfe, Well (she said) yet this is the best, & of this I am sure, that how soeuer they wro[n] g me, they cannot ouermaster God."
 (A excerpt from Pamela's Prayer (Arcadia 111.6) in it's original language and writing.)